hekailiang/squirrel/README.md

 ```java
 void defineSequentialStatesOn(S parentStateId, S... childStateIds);
 ```
-*builder.defineHierarchyOn(State.A, State.BinA, StateCinA)* defines two child states "BinA" and "CinA" under parent state "A", the first defined child state will also be the initial state of the hierarchical state "A".
+*builder.defineSequentialStatesOn(State.A, State.BinA, StateCinA)* defines two child states "BinA" and "CinA" under parent state "A", the first defined child state will also be the initial state of the hierarchical state "A".
 The same hierarchical state can also be defined through annotation, e.g.
 ```java
 @States({
 		@State(name="A", entryMethodCall="entryA", exitMethodCall="exitA"),